jrcwycy/Hematokytos/README.md

 Each pipeline directory contains its own README with usage instructions.

-Earlier versions of this pipeline are available at [https://github.com/CooperStansbury/hematokytos](https://github.com/CooperStansbury/hematokytos)
+Earlier versions of this repository are available at [https://github.com/CooperStansbury/hematokytos](https://github.com/CooperStansbury/hematokytos)